dekoding/storytracker-frontend/README.md

 * **Bootstrap** - A CSS and JavaScript front-end to make things pretty, developed by Twitter.

 ### Disclaimer
-This is an ALPHA application, and there are probably (definitely) bugs.
+This is an ALPHA application, very much pre-release, and there are probably (definitely) bugs.
+I take no responsibility for any harm this application does to the data you enter with it.
 If you are interested in helping develop it, feel free to fork it and submit your edits.

 ## Features
 * View, add, edit, and delete story metadata including genre, wordcount, writing status, and comments.